Skip To Main Content

 Personalized, Competency-Based Education in Pattonville

 In 2018, the Pattonville Board of Education approved an update of the district's long-term strategic plan, which supports Pattonville’s continued move to personalized, competency-based approaches to learning.
 With personalized learning, students advance in their learning by demonstrating mastery of important concepts and skills (competencies).
 Learning is customized to student needs: time it takes to master the subject matter, the teacher’s instructional practices and the structure of the learning environment.
-Take a look at how this concept is being used in Pattonville with math instruction at the elementary, middle and high school levels.
+Take a look at how this concept is being used in Pattonville with instruction at the elementary, middle and high school levels.

 A connected puzzle showing how Learner Centered Practices, Assessment, and Real-Word Learning are interconnected